Gyshie/linux/Documentation/crypto/descore-readme.rst

-	en/decryption with the key k. if you use DesMethod, you supply a standard 56bit key; however, if you fill in m yourself, you will get a 768bit key - but then it won't be standard.  it's 768bits not 1024 because the least significant two bits of each byte are not used.  note that these two bits will be set to magic constants which speed up the encryption/decryption on some machines.  and yes, each byte controls a specific sbox during a specific iteration.
+	en/decryption with the key k. if you use DesMethod, you supply a standard 56bit key; however, if you fill in m yourself, you will get a 768bit key - but then it won't be standard.  it's 768bits, not 1024 because the least significant two bits of each byte are not used.  note that these two bits will be set to magic constants which speed up the encryption/decryption on some machines.  and yes, each byte controls a specific sbox during a specific iteration.

-	you really shouldn't use the 768bit format directly;  i should provide a routine that converts 128 6-bit bytes (specified in S-box mapping order or something) into the right format for you. this would entail some byte concatenation and rotation.
+	you really shouldn't use the 768bit format directly;  I should provide a routine that converts 128 6-bit bytes (specified in S-box mapping order or something) into the right format for you. this would entail some byte concatenation and rotation.